Skip to content

 The staffing conundrum has been brewing for years—but it wasn’t until Covid-19 hit that it exploded into a full-blown calamity.

-Thankfully, the nursing shortage is solvable.
+Thankfully, there are solutions to nursing shortage.
 It simply requires willpower, resources, and imagination.
 Technological innovations, such as AI-powered triage software, will also play a crucial role in rectifying the situation.

 The nursing crisis affects us all.
 Every American needs, or will need, health services.
 It’s imperative we solve this problem before it’s too late.